We are committed to attracting talented students with diverse backgrounds, cultures, experiences and perspectives.

 We strive to cultivate an inclusive environment for our students that respects and reflects the diverse communities in which we live and work.
 The intellectual exchange of ideas, learning to interact effectively with each other, and developing attitudes of responsibility for leadership in society and decision-making, are enhanced through a student population that respects and values the insights gained from various points of view.
 Whether you plan to be a scholar or work in the environmental design professions, we welcome you to join our community!

-At this event, also held in October, you will meet the graduate program advisers, obtain information and guidance about the application process, and hear students and alumni talk about their experiences at CED.
-Contact Yeri Caesar-Kaptoech at firstname.lastname@example.org for more information.
-The date and time of the information session will be posted in September.
+At this event, held in early November, you will meet the graduate program advisers, obtain information and guidance about the application process, and hear students and alumni talk about their experiences at CED.
+For more information and to RSVP, visit the event webpage.

 "A Berkeley education is more than just a classroom experience; it is the rich history of activism and diversity that empowers students to be mindful of and critically respond to issues at hand."

 CED attracts faculty whose research is multi-disciplinary and focuses on such issues as social and environmental justice, equitable design, community change and advocacy, and domestic and global poverty.
 In addition, we house research centers that study the dynamics of design, communities, schools, and the environment at local, regional, national, and global scales.

 Students can become involved in research at CED in several ways.
 They can contact faculty directly to see if any graduate student research (GSR) positions are available or if they can receive independent study credit for assisting faculty with research projects.
 Students should contact their program advisers for guidelines and restrictions on independent study.
 The Undergraduate Research at Berkeley website also lists campus-wide research opportunities.